sawi-app/sawi/readme.md

 ---

 Thank you for choosing Riwaq-PG!
-Happy migrating :p 🚀
+Happy migrating 😛 🚀